-- Optional Fortnightly Homework Project activity (glued into the homework project book) – to be handed out on a Friday, to be handed back in on a Wednesday (2 weeks later.)
-One project at a time to be completed on the fortnight basis.
+- Optional Fortnightly Homework Project activity (glued into the homework project book) – to be handed out on a Friday, to be handed back in on a Wednesday (2 weeks later).
+One project at a time to be completed on the fortnightly basis.

-Times tables- children will have a weekly timetables test, these will written in your child’s planners; or just pop into the classroom and look at our Times tables results chart.
-By year 3 it is expected that all children know their 2, 3, 4, 5, 8 and 10’s times tables.
+Times tables - children will have a weekly times tables test, these will written in your child’s planners; or just pop into the classroom and look at our times tables results chart.
+By year 3, it is expected that all children know their 2, 3, 4, 5, 8 and 10’s times tables.

 Wednesday and Thursday